-Santa Cruz METRO initiated an update to its Short Range Transit Plan (SRTP) in Spring 2013.
+Santa Cruz METRO initiated this update to its SRTP in the spring of 2013.
 METRO's previous SRTP, completed in 2008, reflected the agency's service and performance prior to the financial crisis and subsequent recession during 2007-2009.
 As a result of the changing economic conditions, METRO dramatically reduced service in 2010 and 2011, in addition to raising fares.
 Although service was partially restored in 2012, the 2013 SRTP update provides an opportunity to assess performance of METRO's current transit service, and to incorporate new operating conditions and recent planning work into the SRTP.